-The Restorative course will run from May 28 to July 23, 2014.
+The Restorative course will run from May 27 to July 22, 2015.
 The course will be all day Wednesdays from 8 am to 4 pm.
 Registration will open in March 2015.
 You must be a graduate of an American Dental Association accredited program.
 View the flyer through the link above for all the details of the 2015 program.
 There are only 18 positions available.

 IPFW will sponsor the didactic instruction (to be completed online) and the laboratory requirements on peers.
 The clinical requirements will be completed in the dental practice.
 Participants will receive a certificate of completion for each course to be publicly displayed in the dental office.